Here is your West Yorkshire traffic update - including incidents, road closures and roadworks

 Incidents

-M1 - Slow traffic and delays on M1 Northbound at J42 M62 J29 (Lofthouse).
-Congestion to J40 (Ossett / Wakefield).
+M62 - Slow traffic and delays on M62 Westbound at J29 M1 J42 (Lofthouse).
+Congestion to J31 (Castleford).
 In the construction area.
-Travel time is around 20 minutes.
+Travel time is around 20 minute.

-M62 - Slow traffic and delays on M62 Westbound at J28 A653 Dewsbury Road (Tingley).
+A642 - Queueing traffic and delays on A642 Aberford Road both ways at Lake Lock Road.
 In the construction area.
-Travel time is around 20 minutes.
+Temporary traffic lights are in operation.
+Travel time is around 20 minute.

+M1 - Long delays, queueing traffic and one lane closed due to stalled vehicle on M1 Northbound from J39 A636 Denby Dale Road (Wakefield / Durkar) to J40 A638 Wakefield Road (Ossett / Wakefield).
+Congestion to after J38 (Woolley / Huddersfield).

 Road closures